 - Current skill level of player’s intelligence stat

 And so on and so on.

-A trainer works by changing these specific memory addresses.
+A trainer works by changing these specific memory addresses by injecting values/codes into them.
 But before it can do that, the trainer maker has to locate exactly where in the player’s memory such data is stored.